bladecoder/blade-ink-console-player/README.md

 # blade-ink-console-player
-Console player for .json Ink files using the blade-ink engine
+Console player for .json Ink files using the blade-ink engine.